 The accounting policies of the Marlboro Township Fire District No. 1 (the District) conform to the accounting principles generally accepted in the United States of America and the standards applicable to special districts which have been prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey.
-For the years ended December 31, 2015 and 2014 the financial statements of the Marlboro Township Fire District No. 1 have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
+For the years ended December 31, 2016 and 2015 the financial statements of the Marlboro Township Fire District No. 1 have been prepared in conformity with generally accepted accounting principles in the United States of America (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.